Skip to content

 cliq init

-cliq assemble @local/blog-content-pipeline
+cliq assemble blog-content-pipeline

 cliq req -m "Write a blog post about the future of AI agent coordination"